Setting up and managing enrolment schemes (zones)

 State schools can set up an enrolment scheme to avoid overcrowding (after receiving notice from the Ministry).
 The Ministry needs to approve any scheme to ensure it complies with the legislated purposes and principles of enrolment schemes.
 This includes making sure students can attend a reasonably convenient school, and the effective use of all schools in the area.

 Note that State integrated schools, kura kaupapa Māori, designated character schools, special schools and state schools that are accredited as enrolling Communities of Online Learning have different requirements for setting up their enrolment schemes.

 Information for state integrated schools

-Guidelines to assist integrated schools to develop and operate enrolment schemes.
+The Secretary of Education's Guidelines for the development and operation of enrolment schemes for State Integrated Schools can assist integrated schools to develop and operate enrolment schemes.

 Other types of state schools